-The better your used video games look, the more they will bring on the secondary market.
+The better your video games look, the more they will bring on the secondary market.
 Whenever you buy a new video game, you should retain the original packaging, including the media holder and any inserts.
 Making the video game look like new will help it stand out from the row of similar titles at the video game store.
-If you choose to sell used video games online, having the original packaging available can give you an edge over sellers of similar items who may not have been so careful.
+If you choose to sell your video games online, having the original packaging available can give your video game trade in an edge over sellers of similar items who may not have been so careful.

 Video games are always hot sellers when Black Friday rolls around, but the window for selling used video games may be a bit earlier.
 You want to catch avid gamers while they still have money to spend, and that can mean posting your favorite titles before Black Friday.

-You can do a bit of experimenting to see when your video games sell best.
+You can do a bit of experimenting to see when your video games to sell, at the best times.
 After you have sold or traded in a few old video games, you will begin to get a feel for which titles sell best when.
 You might find that first-person shooter games sell great in the weeks leading up to Thanksgiving and Black Friday, while role-playing games sell best in the summer months.
 Talking to other gamers can also give you a feel for when demand might spike for the titles you have to trade in.